itsbilolbek/uzbek-latin-keyboard/README.md

 This repository contains an enhanced Uzbek Latin keyboard layout for Linux, designed to improve the typing experience by providing quick access to special characters used in the language.

-## About the keyboard layout (uz)
+## About the keyboard layout

-The provided installer adds these keyboard layouts:
+The provided installer adds these keyboard layout variants:

-1. It installs the **Uzbek (Latin) layout** with a complete, enhanced set of characters and dead keys for full typographic control.
+1. It installs the **Uzbek layout** with a complete, enhanced set of characters and dead keys for full typographic control.
 2. It installs **Uzbek (US) layout** to ensure the most critical Uzbek characters are accessible for people used to standard US keyboard.
 3. It install **Uzbek (2023) layout** based on the latest changes to Uzbek alphabet in 2023.

-### 1. The Custom Uzbek (Latin) Layout
+### 1. Uzbek Layout

 The main focus of this layout is on the following details: